Pysellus/DSL-Spec/README.md

     # that we want to test
     all_events_in_madrid = events.filter(event_in_madrid)

+    # Watches the stream, running the test for each element
-    # then, we expect that all elements in the test satisfy the given test
+    # we expect that all elements in the test to satisfy the given test
     expect(all_events_in_madrid)(has_at_least_two_stars)
 ```